watnwy/python-analyser/README.md

 ## Analyses

-For the time being, we only get to detect the Python packages added via Poetry, and only if the `poetry.lock`. file is under version control.
+For the time being, this analyser gets to detect:
+* the Python packages added via Poetry, only if the `poetry.lock` file is under version control

-We plan on automatically detecting packages added via `pip` (requirements.txt), `pipenv`, `pip-compile` soon.
+* the Python packages added via `setup.py`

 ## Contributing